shionhonda/gae-dgl/README.md

 ```

 The ChEMBL dataset can be obtained [here](https://chembl.gitbook.io/chembl-interface-documentation/downloads).
-Interestingly, though it was not tested in the original paper [1], I found GAE also works in inductive settings.
+Interestingly, I found GAE also works in inductive settings even though it was not tested in the original paper [1].

 ![](2019-06-06-10-39-26.png)

 ## References
-[1] Thomas N. Kipf and Max Welling, "[Variational Graph Auto-Encoders](https://arxiv.org/abs/1611.07308)", NIPS, 2016.
+[1] Thomas N. Kipf and Max Welling. "[Variational Graph Auto-Encoders](https://arxiv.org/abs/1611.07308)."
+NIPS.
+2016.